 Educating the minds of America’s youth, this 18 year veteran of triathlon has competed in over 50 triathlons along his journey.
 Russ is inspired by the individuals he meets at each event and the shared experiences they have.
 The teacher also finds way to fit triathlon into his math curriculum, having his students calculate speed, distance and time.
 He finds that some students are inspired by the amount of time he spends training, however, there is always one student to ask “why can’t you go any faster?”
 Russ tries to compete in 3-4 events annually including 1 full distance Ironman competition.

 Naomi was diagnosed with Onset Systemic Juvenile Idiopathic Arthritis (SJIA) when she was 1.
 Though in remission for the last few years, Naomi has suffered flare ups from time to time.
 Sports were something Naomi found strength in as she overcame issues associated autoimmune disease, but many sports were difficult and uncomfortable.
 After learning to swim when she was 7, Naomi found a sport that allowed her to be competitive both mentally and physically.
-Now at age 8, she's a member of the Pensacola Navy Youth Swim Team.
+Now at age 9, she's a member of the Pensacola Navy Youth Swim Team.
 Outside of the pool Naomi works with the Arthritis National Research Foundation's Racing for a Cure's, Swimming for a Cure, which she is the team captain, to raise awareness and hopefully money for Arthritis Research.
-In addition to swimming Naomi has begun to take gymnastics at Mojos Elite Gymnastics 2 to 4 times a week, as well as Ukulele lessons.
-This little breaststroker hopes to make it to Level 2 this year in gymnastics, to go to another Auburn Swim Clinic with her favorite Coach Brett Hawke or as she refers to him, Gordon Ramsey, and to one day become a doctor helping individuals who are unable to afford healthcare and/or a professional swimmer.
+In addition to swimming Naomi has joined her school choir, is taking Ukulele & Recorder lessons, as well as Gymnastics at Mojos Elite Gymnastics.
+Her biggest highlight in swimming thus far is when she participated in a Breakout Swim Clinic in which she won a Team USA swim cap from Gold Medalist Breeja Larson for her streamline.
+This year her goal is to shave time, compete in another kids' triathlons, compete for a 2nd year on the Sunshine Math Team, attend her second Auburn Swim Clinic, and some type of fundraising birthday party that involves dogs.
 Naomi is the first official Junior Ambassador for Zoggs USA.